 Visit Canada’s Longest Pedestrian Suspension Bridge

 Located just 15 minutes from Ouimet Canyon, you’ll want to head to Eagle Canyon Adventures in Dorion.
-Here you’ll find two incredible suspension bridges, one of which is Canada’s longest.
+Here you’ll find two incredible suspension bridges – and some of Canada’s longest!
 Make the trek up to the first bridge which measures 300 feet in length and take in the views of Bat Lake from 125 metres above its surface.
-Continue along the trail to the mother of all suspension bridges, sitting at 600 feet in length and 152 metres in the air!
+Continue along the trail to the mother of all suspension bridges, sitting at 182 metres (almost 600 feet) in length and 152 metres in the air.